astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial0.rst

 .. currentmodule:: halotools.empirical_models

-This section of the documentation describes how you can use the build a custom-designed HOD-style model of the galaxy-halo connection.
+This section of the documentation describes how you can
+build a custom-designed HOD-style model of the galaxy-halo connection.
-This material is most easily learned by way of example, and so the remainder of the tutorial is organized into a sequence of worked examples with increasingly complexity.
+This material is most easily learned by way of example, and so the remainder of the tutorial is organized into a sequence of worked examples with increasing complexity.

 .. toctree::
    :maxdepth: 1